Choosing Cymbals

 Large Clash CymbalsNormal Clash Cymbals

 Clash cymbals are regarded as the finest examples of the cymbal-smith's art, with the best pairs being hand-hammered into shape and before being paired into identically sounding sets.
-Better quality cymbals are divided by thickness between the thinest, described as light or French; medium, described as (unsurprisingly) medium or Viennese ; and the thickest, described as heavy, Wagnerian or German.
-The thicker the cymbal, the higher it is in pitch; the louder it can play; and the heavier it is (important for quick rhymic patterns).
+Better quality cymbals are divided by thickness between the thinest, described as light or French; medium, described as (unsurprisingly) medium or Viennese; and the thickest, described as heavy, Wagnerian or German.
+The thicker the cymbal, the higher it is in pitch; the louder it can play; and the heavier it is (important for quick rhythmic patterns).
 Medium or Viennese are "default" choices.
 Orchestral cymbals also vary in size from around 16 inches in diameter up to 24 inches.
 The larger the cymbals, the lower they are in pitch; the louder it can play; and the heavier it is.
 The standard sizes are around 18-20 inches, with the largest (24 inches) and smallest (16 inches) being rarely used.

 Clash cymbals are quite easy to damage, therefore please have a look at cymbal care below.